0-2-4: History

 This is an unusual wheel arrangement, with the only known examples being three locomotives supplied to the Dundee and Newtyle Railway by J and C Carmichael of Dundee in 1833.
 These were still in operation in 1847, but may have been scrapped in 1849 when the line was converted to standard gauge.

-There was also the Bristol and Exeter Railway Fairfield steam carriage, built in 1848 for the Bristol and Exter Railway, who used it on a branch line before turning it into an by removing its coach section and two of its trailing wheels, after which it was promptly used for shunting duties.
+There was also the Bristol and Exeter Railway Fairfield steam carriage, built in 1848 for the Bristol and Exeter Railway, who used it on a branch line before turning it into an by removing its coach section and two of its trailing wheels, after which it was promptly used for shunting duties.